-Dan Gustavson is a fourth year PhD student in Cognitive Psychology and Behavioral Genetics.
+Dan Gustavson is a fifth year PhD student in Cognitive Psychology and Behavioral Genetics.
 His research focuses primarily on working memory and self-control, and how these abilities are related to levels of anxiety and tendencies for procrastination.
 Dan enjoys playing music, brewing beer, bike riding, and playing board games.

 UGGS Campus Representation

 Scott is a fifth year graduate student in Cognitive Psychology & Neuroscience studying the effect of placebos on pain and pain relief.
 Specifically, he’s interested in the neural systems that drive the placebo effect and how to generate placebo effects even when subjects know that they’ve received a placebo.
 In his posiition of liaision, Scott is interested in improving employment assistance opportunities for graduate students and improving communication between student groups on campus.

 |GTP||Dr. Laura Border|